 - Be present.
 Likewise, Melanie was easily triggered when her parents would recount past traumas or predict future disasters.
 Learning to be mindful of living in the present moment was difficult at first but it dramatically improved their relationship.
 This simple step actually helped Melanie to think forward as her parents were no longer doing the work for her.

 - Each is responsible for themselves.
 When things became difficult, Melanie would turn to her dad for help.
-In his desire to help and protect her, her would rescue her out of financial situations, pick her up in the middle of the night, and hire an attorney to reduce her legal charges.
+In his desire to help and protect her, he would rescue her out of financial situations, pick her up in the middle of the night, and hire an attorney to reduce her legal charges.
 He was constantly fixing things for Melanie.
 This had to stop.
-Instead Melanie was asked to do the majority of the work to resolve her own issues and could rely on her parents for only 10% of the effort.
+Instead, Melanie was asked to do the majority of the work to resolve her own issues and could rely on her parents for only 10% of the effort.
 Strangely, this was harder for her dad to follow than it was for Melanie.

 - Speak to the fear.
 An essential ingredient of BPD is an intense and pervasive fear of abandonment.
 It literally occupies their brain at all times and is at the heart of most emotional outbursts.
 Instead of trying to logically work through a matter when Melanie erupted, her parents got calm and spoke to her fear.
 A statement like, “You are not alone, we love you and won’t abandon you,” helped to temper her emotional reaction.

 - Release negative anticipation.
 For a while, Melanie’s parents literally braced themselves every time their phone rang.
 They feared the worst possible outcome and were easily triggered by the smallest infraction.
 But this negative anticipation of a catastrophe exhausted them and depleted their energy.
-They had to retrain their brain when the phone rang by saying, “Whatever this is, I can choose to help or walk away.”
+They had to retrain their brains when the phone rang by saying, “Whatever this is, I can choose to help or walk away.”

 - Expect imperfection.
 Generally speaking, people with BPD give up on being perfect sometime during adolescence.
 This is one of the reasons for acting up during this time period because they are desperately trying to get those around them to see that they will never be perfect and don’t want to be.
 Unfortunately, most parents hold onto some hope that their child is only going through a phase and will act like everyone else one day.
-Once Melanie’s parent reset their expectation to imperfection instead of perfection, Melanie settled down.
+Once Melanie’s parents reset their expectation of imperfection instead of perfection, Melanie settled down.

 - Stop comparing.
 Hearing about the accomplishments of Melanie’s peers was hard for her parents.
 In the past, they would compare her behavior to her friends.
 When she was younger, they would say, “Why can’t you be more like Susie.”
 As Melanie got older, they stopped verbalizing the hurtful statement but still caught themselves thinking it.
 Purging this comparison made all the difference in their approach to Melanie.